Follow our quick-start guide, outlining a variety of areas that could impact your business post Brexit.

 5. Prepare to pay or account for VAT on imported goods

 From 1 January 2021, if you are VAT registered and completing full customs declarations and have chosen not to defer your customs declaration, you can choose to adopt postponed VAT accounting to account for import VAT via the VAT return.

 If you are importing non-controlled goods (see HMRC’s List of controlled goods from 1 January 2021 – broadly excise goods and a range of others for which licences etc are usually required) and either delaying your supplementary customs declaration, or using Simplified Customs Declaration process (where authorised to do so, and making an Entry in Declarants Records), you must use postponed accounting and account for import VAT on your VAT return.

 Non-VAT registered traders (and any VAT registered traders not using postponed VAT accounting) will need to report and pay import VAT through the customs processes.
 Within this context, VAT payments can be deferred using a duty deferment account DDA.

 With regards to VAT on imports of goods in consignments not exceeding £135 (excluding Excise and consumer to consumer consignments), the point at which VAT is collected will be moved from the point of importation to the point of sale.
 This will mean that UK VAT, rather than import VAT, will be due on these consignments and therefore accounted for via the VAT return.

 Although the UK will become a separate customs territory, there are special rules in relation to goods imported and exported from and to Northern Ireland.
 Find out more

-Do you know how the border will operate?
+Do you know how the border operates?

 Controls will apply at both the UK and EU borders.
 For example, for goods moving from the EU to the UK, goods will need to clear export procedures at the EU border and then import procedures at the UK border.
 In essence, at each border both customs declarations and "safety & security" declarations will need to be presented.
 Additional requirements apply to certain goods.